Vishnu-nvs/DAY_6_Sequences/README.md

 by using + indexing : DON
 by using - indexing : KING
 by using + indexing : k
 by using - indexing : k
+by using + indexing : ['don', 'king']